nearform/the-fastify-workshop/deck.md

 # Step 10: Exercise 💻

-- instead of registering the new plugin manually as we did for the existing routes in `index.js`, use `fastify-autoload`
+- Instead of registering the new plugin manually as we did for the existing routes in `index.js`, use `fastify-autoload`

-- register the autoload plugin two times:
+- Register the autoload plugin two times:

-  - one for the `plugins` folder
+  - One for the `plugins` folder
-  - one for the `routes` folder
+  - One for the `routes` folder

 ---